Professional and academic integrity are essential values of the Schulich School of Business.

 - If your group is suspected of a breach of academic honesty, all members of a group may be considered equally responsible.

-Every student has a responsibility to understand and adhere to Schulich’s Graduate Policy and Program Handbooks.
-These are located on your MySchulich Student Portal under “My Links.”
+Every student has a responsibility to understand and adhere to Schulich’s Policy and Program Handbooks.

-Refresh yourself on rules about progression, curriculum and academic regulations at the start of term.
+Refresh yourself on rules about promotion, curriculum and academic regulations at the start of term.